Hoda-Magdy/RV32IC-Simulator/README.md

 A switch case is used to check the type of instruction depending on the opcode, and based on the opcode it calls the instruction that handles this type of instruction, if it has more than one instruction with the same opcode (e.g.: R instructions)., or directly executes the instruction (e.g.: lui instruction).
 In the functions that are specified for each function type, switch cases are used again to identify the instruction based on funct3, which was previously extracted from the function word.
 If funct3 is not enough to identify the given function, an if statement is used to check funct7 (this can be seen in R instructions).
 When the instruction is identified, it is firstly printed to the screen using the correct instruction syntax.
 Then the execution occurs by updating the regArray and/or the memory.
 The program counter is also updated based on the instruction.

+The ecall instruction was handled in a seperate function where it reads the system call number from register a7.
+A switch case is done on regArray[17] to determine what is performed: print integer, print string, read integer or exit.

 **Error Handling**

 The function ‘emitError’ is used to print error messages and exit the simulation in case of any issues.
 “Unknown instruction is also printed to the screen if it does not match any of the cases given.